-But you’ll also find dozens of pop-up stalls selling clothing, bric-a-brac, arts and crafts, homeware and jewellery – like Malby Maps, specialists in antique cartography, and Last Stop For The Curious – a typically eccentric stall hawking steampunk-style vintage hats.
+Most excitingly, however, are the dozens of pop-up stalls selling clothing, bric-a-brac, arts and crafts, homeware and jewellery – like Malby Maps, specialists in antique cartography, and Last Stop For The Curious – a typically eccentric stall hawking vintage hats.

-On Thursdays, those stalls take a particularly sepia tone for the antiques market, when a curated line-up from Sherman & Waterman take over the hall to sell vintage clothing, kitschenalia, militaria, posters, furniture, and pretty much everything else you can think of – except, you know, older.
-And on the first and third Fridays of every month, the Vinyl Market swings by with racks upon racks of collectable, rare, and newly released records.
+Every Wednesday, you can stop by Old Spitalfields Market for the makers’ market; a chance to shop one-off, hand-crafted goods directly from the people that made them.
+Then on Thursdays, the place transforms into a thronging antiques & flea market, when a curated line-up from Sherman & Waterman takes over the hall to sell vintage clothing, kitschenalia, militaria, posters, furniture, and pretty much everything in between.
+Finally, on the first and third Fridays of every month, the Vinyl Market swings by, with racks upon racks of collectable, rare, and newly released records.

 Spitalfields Market has come a long way from just being a market, though.
-Throughout the warmer months particularly, you’ll also find live music stages, al fresco film screenings and pop up theatres inside double decker buses.
-You can find out what’s coming up HERE.
+Throughout the warmer months particularly, you’ll also find live music stages, al fresco dance classes, workshops and more – you can see what’s coming up here.

-Tucked in the North-Eastern corner of Spitalfields Market are the kitchens; a rotating line-up of 10 street food vendors set around heated communal tables, allowing you to mix and match dishes from steamed buns to nose-to-tail comfort food.
-Currently you can dine from traders including Pancake Box, serving Japanese soufflé pancakes; Venezuelan buns from Guasa London; and Sri Lankan street food by Karapincha.
+Tucked in the North-Eastern corner of Spitalfields Market are the kitchens; a rotating line-up of a dozen or so street food vendors set around heated communal tables, allowing you to mix and match dishes from steamed buns to nose-to-tail comfort food.
+Currently you can dine at places like Dumpling Shack; score a little Jamaican home cooking; or tuck into Sri Lankan street food by Karapincha.

-But if you’re after a little more sustenance, you can also pop into restaurants like Brother Marcus for Middle Eastern mezze, Galvin Bistrot & Bar (from the brothers behind two Michelin-star restaurants in London) and Wright Brothers (a convivial seafood spot with superb cocktails).
+But if you’re after a little more sustenance, you can also pop into restaurants like Brother Marcus Spitalfields for Middle Eastern mezze, or Galvin Bistrot & Bar, a laid-back eatery from the brothers behind two Michelin-starred restaurants in London.

 Old Spitalfields Market | 16 Horner Square, Spitalfields, E1 6EW